import torch.nn as nn

 I will give a high level overview of what some of these elements do by considering the input sequence,

-We will follow the final token “is” as this is the token from which the model will predict the next token.
+We consider the final token “is” as this is the token from which the model will predict the first unseen token, which we hope will be the correct answer London.

 \[ x_{0} = W_{E} t \tag{1}\]

-2 There has been some progress towards not using the simple additive residual stream.
+1 There has been some progress towards not using the simple additive residual stream.
 One such example are Hyper-Connections (Zhu et al. 2025), which allow the strength of connections between layers to be learnt during training.
-With the residual stream a crucial tool for safety researchers I think it would be a major set back if connection variants such as this became the norm.

-Most commonly it seems a layer3 of a transformer refers to the combination of an Attention layer and an MLP layer but they add to the residual stream sequentially,
+Most commonly a layer2 of a transformer refers to the combination of an Attention layer and an MLP layer but they add to the residual stream sequentially,

 \[ x_{n+1} = x_{n} + Attn(x_{n}) + MLP(x_{n} + Attn(x_{n})) \tag{2}\]